rev-net/memo/pitch.md

 Those of us developing revnets have been contributors to the Ethereum ecosystem over the past 4 years, most notably having deployed and progressed the Juicebox protocol, the juicebox.money app, and the Juicebox DAO community driven by the $JBX network.

-This is the same Juicebox with which Constitution DAO, Assage DAO, Shark DAO, Moon DAO, Cryo DAO, Juicebox DAO, the tornado cash developer legal defence fundraiser, and 1,331 other projects were established, facilitating over $185 million in ETH payments.
+This is the same Juicebox with which Constitution DAO, Assage DAO, Shark DAO, Moon DAO, Cryo DAO, Juicebox DAO, the tornado cash developer legal defense fundraiser, and 1,331 other projects were established, facilitating over $185 million in ETH payments.
 We've been experiencing the demand for tokenized fundraising and revenue first hand, we know the tradeoffs of the tools at our disposal intimately well, and we know the culture and our role in it.
 We've been consistently one step ahead of the curve and steadfast in our values.

-Juicebox is revenue-generating public infrastructure that gives us a tokenized language for expressing various organizational finanial guarentees.
+Juicebox is revenue-generating public infrastructure that gives us a tokenized language for expressing various organizational finanial guarantees.
 It's evolution from V1 to V4 over the years has been a journey of refinement towards its current robust-yet-extensible form.
 Revnets are now the next step, a particular expression of this Juicebox language designed to reliably align interests between entrepreneurs, capital allocators, and retail customers alike.

 This team also understands the legal moment we are in when it comes to growing onchain organizations.
 We made revnets in part as a pre-requisite for many of our own upcoming projects in need of a tokenized financial engine that allows us to push forward with confidence.
 It is clear to us that: